- Mean Value Theorem

-The Mean Value Theorem (MVT) states that if the following two statements are true:
+The Mean Value Theorem (MVT) for derivatives states that if the following two statements are true:

-- A function is continuous on a closed interval [a,b], and
+- A function is a continuous function on a closed interval [a,b], and

 - If the function is differentiable on the open interval (a,b),